 43. Sedlescombe lies both in National Character Area No.122 - the High Weald and in the High Weald Area of Outstanding Natural Beauty.
-From a distance the appearance of the High Weald is one of a densely wooded landscape although closer inspection reveals a patchwork of fields, hedges and woods forming both open and enclosed landscapes along the rolling ridges and within the valleys.
-Values of the values of values of the values of the values of the values of the values of
+16 From a distance the appearance of the High Weald is one of a densely wooded landscape although closer inspection reveals a patchwork of fields, hedges and woods forming both open and enclosed landscapes along the rolling ridges and within the valleys.
+17